Andy Griffith: Singing and recording career

 Griffith sang as part of some of his acting roles, most notably in A Face in the Crowd and in many episodes of both The Andy Griffith Show and Matlock.
 In addition to his recordings of comic monologues in the 1950s, he made an album of upbeat country and gospel tunes during the run of The Andy Griffith Show, which included a version of the show's theme sung by Griffith under the title "The Fishin' Hole".
-In recent years, he recorded successful albums of classic Christian hymns for Sparrow Records.
+In later years, he recorded successful albums of classic Christian hymns for Sparrow Records.
 His most successful was the release I Love to Tell the Story: 25 Timeless Hymns (1996), which was certified platinum by the RIAA.
 The album won Grammy Award for Best Southern, Country or Bluegrass Gospel Album at the 1997 Grammy Awards.

 Griffith appeared in country singer Brad Paisley's music video "Waitin' on a Woman" (2008).